Not all MBA degrees are created equal, and not all MBA students expect the same out of an MBA program.

-For example, The JCU Online MBA Global has a strong focus on data-driven decision making and business analytics.
+For example, James Cook University’s online MBA Global program has a strong focus on data-driven decision making and business analytics.

 It’s important for prospective students to make themselves aware of the varying focuses of different MBA programs.
 While that focus is not always under the control of the MBA student, all potential students should consider which business school is the best cultural fit for their desired future.